 The design was transferred to China at the start of basic design.
 The core members of the original European team continued to provide support throughout the project and two European engineers were on site to support during the equipment installation and qualification phases.

 From the beginning, Roche put much focus on involving the users in order to optimise project solutions.
 Klaus Illum, head of project governance at NNE elaborates, “Early planning of user involvement as well as early dedicated inspections by the user, made the transfer from project to user very smooth.”

 Despite a number of challenges along the way, NNE was able to successfully complete the SHiP II project in early 2015.
 As a result of this achievement, NNE was awarded a new project at Roche’s campus, involving many of the SHiP II engineers who are leveraging their experiences and lessons learned from SHiP II in the new project.

 The facility boasts 2,500 m2 production area distributed on two levels

 2012 – 2015

-Pre-concept design, conceptual design, basic design and EMCMV (engineering, procurement, construction management and validation)
+Pre-concept design, conceptual design, basic design and EPCMV (engineering, procurement, construction management and validation)